How to study CA Final Indirect Tax Effectively | Important Topics | ABC Analysis

 From which chapter to start preparing

-Most Scoring Part
+Most Scoring Part in IDT

-Another topic which is much ignored by students and is very much scoring is Customs.
-Customs comes for around 25-30 marks and is very easy as compared to others.
-You can finish entire Customs in 2 to 3 days maximum.
-Valuation under customs and Duty Drawback are very important chapters as a question from each of them is very likely to be asked.
-With the reduction in portion from Nov 19, Customs has become really scoring.
+Chapters 9 to 13 and 16 to 23 in the index above are very easy and can give you many marks.
+Customs come for around 25-30 marks and are very easy compared to others.
+You can finish the entire Customs in 2 to 3 days maximum.
+Valuation under customs and Duty Drawback are very important chapters, as a question from each of them is very likely to be asked.
+FTP is a single topic out of which one question is very much expected.
+So it should not be left as an option and should be studied nicely, as it is not that difficult.

 Which question to attempt first